jmazanec15/CloudComputingProject/README.md

 # CloudComputingProject
 Final Project for Cloud Computing.
 This is a simple model implementation of AlphaZero.
-It uses HTCondor to parallelize the process of the neural net playing games vs itself.
+It uses WorkQueue and HTCondor to parallelize the process of the neural net playing games vs itself.

+## Running with WorkQueue
 To run:
-- Make sure you are runnning this on machine `crcfe02.crc.nd.edu`
+- Make sure you are runnning this on `crcfe02.crc.nd.edu`
 - Make sure that the most up to date cctools has been installed on your machine.
 If not, run:
 ```
 cd $HOME